 Back spread = # long options > # short options

 Directional and Non-Directional Spreads

 So far, all of the above spreads, except the calendar spread, can also be considered as directional spreads.

-A directional spread is one that is opened on the premise that the underlying asset will move in one particular direction, whether that be up or down.
-For example, a bull call spread is a directional spread that achieves maximum profit when the price of the underlying asset rises.
-So the desired direction is upwards.
+A directional spread is one that is opened on the premise of the underlying asset moving in a particular direction, whether that be up or down.
+One example is a bull call spread, which profits when the price of the underlying asset rises.
+So the desired direction in this case is upwards.

 Some non-directional spreads that work well when the price of an underlying asset does not change much and stays within a small range include calendar spreads, iron condors, butterfly spreads, etc. Non-direction spreads that work best with movement of the underlying asset’s price include straddles, strangles, reverse iron condors, etc.